Supporting Discipline-Based Education Research

 IRLI is launching in Fall, 2018.
 It will establish a community of scholars dedicated to education research, integrated into the teaching and learning that take place in Tufts schools, departments, and programs.

 The community will include faculty whose research focuses entirely in STEM education, and who serve as faculty in STEM departments.
 Several faculty at Tufts University hold such positions now and serve as the IRLI steering committee: David Hammer, Director, Julia Gouvea, Andrew Izsák, and Kristen Wendell.
-The McDonnell Family’s gift supports searches for three more, first for a senior scholar to hold the McDonnell Family Bridge Professorship, across the Schools of Engineering and Arts & Sciences, followed by searches for assistant professors, one in each School.
+The James S. McDonnell Family Foundation's gift supports searches for three more, first for a senior scholar to hold the McDonnell Family Endowed Bridge Professorship, across the Schools of Engineering and Arts & Sciences, followed by searches for assistant professors, one in each School.

 IRLI will also include faculty whose primary roles are as instructors in their disciplines, but who are interested to participate in education research connected to their teaching.
 There are already a number of such faculty at Tufts; IRLI will provide institutional structure and resources to support their efforts.
 Other faculty will participate as collaborating instructors, allowing research to take place in their classes, attending talks, hearing about findings, and drawing ideas for their teaching.
 Finally, the community will include students: doctoral and masters students doing research on learning and instruction at college levels, graduate students in STEM disciplines interested to be aware of this research, as well as undergraduate students with scholarly interest in education.